 Thanks to Google and personal experience, we know the best time for undergraduates to start looking is September-early October.
 You’ll still be able to find housing after this period, but during said time you will find the best deals closer to campus.
 Continue reading

-We challenge anyone to walk down any street on the Ohio State campus during a game day and not be enticed to party like you’ve never partied before.
-Whether you’re into house parties or you like to do your partying at the bar, you’re going to find somewhere to, uh, have a good time in Columbus.
+We challenge anyone to walk down any street on the Ohio State campus near OSU off-campus housing during game day and not be enticed to party like you’ve never partied before.
+Whether you’re into house parties, or you like to do your partying at the bar, you’re going to find somewhere to, uh, have a good time in Columbus.
 Continue reading

 You don’t have to lease from an unresponsive landlord, though.
 Here are a few key factors to look for in your landlord before signing your lease: